Dan-McElroy/Basket-API/README.md

 Not throwing Exception for delete if Item does not already exist in the basket.

+Split the models into a separate library to allow internal methods and properties to be unit tested without exposing to the API.

-Privatised the collection itself in IBasket as though exposing it would keep the class simple, would also expose undesirable operations to the client.
+Internalised the collection itself in IBasket as though exposing it would keep the class simple, would also expose undesirable operations to the client.